On the facet pivot simplex method for linear programming: The standard general form of the LP problem

 where $\A^I \in {\R}^{m \times d}$, $\A^J \in {\R}^{n \times d}$, $\b^I \in {\R}^{m}$, $\b^J \in {\R}^{n}$, $\Bell \in {\R}^{d}$, $\u \in {\R}^{d}$, and $\c \in {\R}^{d}$ are given matrices and vectors respectively.
 Vector $\x \in {\R}^d$ is composed of variables to be optimized.
 We say that an $\x$ is a {\tt feasible} solution of LP if $\x$ satisfies all the constraints of ({\ref{generalLP}).
 We refer (\ref{generalLP}) as the general form of LP because the standard form of the LP problem

 and the canonical form of the LP problem

 are special cases of the general form of the LP.
-Clearly, all LP problems can be written as either a standard form which is useful for the unified theoretical analyses for the vertex simplex method, or a canonical form which is a better description from geometry point of view (convex polytope) for the LP problem (every row of the constraint forms a facet of the convex polytope).
-But using the general form of the LP, as we will show, normally leads to a more efficient and convenient (without some extra conversion work) algorithm for the general LP problems which are frequently met in real applications, for example, the facet enumeration problem \cite{yang19}.
-We emphasize that neither the primal (vertex) simplex method nor the dual (vertex) simplex method can directly solve the general form of LP described in (\ref{generalLP}), but the proposed facet pivot simplex method can.
-Moreover, although the general form of LP can be converted to either standard LP or canonical LP, the facet pivot simplex method is more efficient than the traditional vertex simplex method.
+Clearly, all LP problems can be written as either a standard form which is useful for a unified theoretical analysis of the vertex pivot simplex method, or a canonical form which is a better description from a geometric point of view (convex polytope) for the LP problem (every row of the constraint forms a facet of the convex polytope).
+But using the general form of the LP, as we will show, normally leads to a more efficient and convenient (without introducing many relaxation variables and performing extra conversion work) algorithm for the general LP problems which are frequently met in real applications, for example, the facet enumeration problem \cite{yang19}.
+We emphasize that although the general form of LP can be converted to either standard LP or canonical LP, it is better solved by directly applying the facet pivot simplex method rather than other simplex methods that require conversions.